 “The doctors and midwives who are teaching us are amazing,’’ said Badger, who grew up in Jackson, N.H.
 “I feel like I have a lot of ownership in this program.
 We are known here, and it feels like home."

 “I am really impressed with the level of care here.
 It’s a great community hospital.
-It has been an educationally rewarding experience to work with providers and staff at LincolnHealth.
+It has been a rewarding experience to work with providers and staff at LincolnHealth.
 We feel like part of the team,” said Kruithoff.

 Badger and Kruithoff will be at LincolnHealth through February and will spend their fourth year of medical school at Maine Medical Center.
 Upon completion of medical school, the students will choose a specialty and join a residency program that typically lasts between three and five years.

-LincolnHealth: With campuses in the coastal communities of Boothbay Harbor and Damariscotta, Maine, LincolnHealth is a full-service healthcare system and is part of MaineHealth, the largest integrated health system in Maine.
+With campuses in the coastal communities of Boothbay Harbor and Damariscotta, Maine, LincolnHealth is a full-service health care system and is part of MaineHealth, the largest integrated health system in Maine.